 The Posse Foundation

 Founded in 1989, the Posse Foundation identifies and trains public high school students with extraordinary academic and leadership potential who may be overlooked by traditional college selection processes.
 Posse extends to these students the opportunity to pursue personal and academic excellence by placing them in supportive, multicultural groups of 10 students.
 Posse partner colleges and universities award Posse Scholars four-year, full-tuition leadership scholarships.
 The first Middlebury Posse arrived on campus from New York City in 1999 and graduated in 2003.
 In 2012 we added a second Posse from Chicago and in 2015 a third from Los Angeles.
 The Los Angeles Posse scholars are all STEM students.
+Current and incoming Posse Scholars can contact Elaine Orozco Hammond, Director of Equity Initiatives, with questions and for support.

 BOLD Women’s Leadership Network

 Funded by The Pussycat Foundation, the BOLD Women’s Leadership Initiative cultivates courageous leadership in young women during their college years and beyond.
 BOLD facilitates opportunities for career development and networking through scholarship funding, programming, and post-graduation fellowships.
+Current and new BOLD leaders can contact Elaine Orozco Hammond, Director of Equity Initiatives, with questions and for support.

 The Wily Network

 “How can I get funded?”
 We often hear this from students.
 Many know that there is money out there to help fund internships, fellowships, conferences, emergencies, and more, but don’t know where to start looking.
 These opportunity grants are a good place to start.
+Students with questions about available funding options and how to apply can contact Elaine Orozco Hammond, Director of Equity Initiatives.

 Seizing Opportunities Fund